Forge Your Path in Research

 • Hands-on mentored research

-Five hours per week is allocated to completing the core curriculum.
-The curriculum is intended to support scholars in learning the principles of responsible and ethical conduct of research (RCR), to provide professional development that helps them discover or clarify their short- and long-term career goals and to provide opportunities for networking and community building.
+Scholars will attend biweekly professional development activities.
+The curriculum is intended to support scholars in learning the principles of responsible and ethical conduct of research (RCR), to provide professional development that helps them discover or clarify their short- and long-term career goals, and to provide opportunities for networking and community building.

 • Publish and present research